Schuch666/eva3dm/paper.md

 The function `extract_serie` extract and save time-series from model outputs using a data.frame with name of the location (row names), latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file.

-The function `wrf_rast` can be used to read model output and return a `SpatRaster` or `SpatVector` object from the model files and its counterpart `rast_to_netcdf` that converts a `SpatRaster` to an array and/or save to a existing NetCDF file.
+The function `wrf_rast` can be used to read model output and return a `SpatRaster` or `SpatVector` object from the model files and its counterpart `rast_to_netcdf` that converts a `SpatRaster` to an array and/or save to an existing NetCDF file.

 The functions `uv2ws` and `uv2wd` can be used to calculate wind speed and velocity from the model wind components (eastward and northward components) and the function `rain` can be used to calculate hourly precipitation from model accumulated precipitation variables.